 Recommended for Best Attractions & Activities because: Who doesn't love food?
 And with fresh, local unique and delicious options offered at this market, you'll wonder why you don't eat here every day.

-Sharon's expert tip: The best times to go are Tuesdays and Wednesdays 8-3 or Thursdays, Fridays and Saturdays 9-5 when Amish vendors come from Lancaster County to sell the products they grow and make on their farms.
+Sharon's expert tip: Visit Tuesdays and Wednesdays 8-3 or Thursdays, Fridays and Saturdays 9-5 when Amish vendors come from Lancaster County to sell the products they grow and make on their farms.

 Learn about Colonial America's most important political city and the founding of the nation by exploring some of the 20 city blocks that comprise Independence National Historical Park.
 While a walk along its cobblestoned streets reveals dozens of the colonies' first institutions of education, religion, culture and service if you're in a rush head straight to Independence Mall, which houses the Liberty Bell Center and Independence Hall, where the founding fathers debated and signed the U.S. Constitution.
 If you've got a little more time, stroll through Independence Square, where the Declaration of Independence was read publicly for the first time, and be sure to tour Ben Franklin's post office and printing shop.
 Start at Independence Visitors Center for a reference point and required timed tickets to some of the (free) attractions.

-Recommended for Best Attractions & Activities because: No visit to Philadelphia is complete without a stop on the most historic square mile in the country.
-See where the colonists created history.
+Recommended for Best Attractions & Activities because: See where colonists created the nation they believed in and experience the most historic square mile in the country.

 Sharon's expert tip: Nighttime visits to this park often feature interesting displays of light that make it quite a different experience than during the daytime.